 A blessing is a difficult form to render.
 I have endeavored to write them as poetically as possible, but they are not poems. … In contrast, the blessing form has an eye to the outside in order to embrace and elevate whatever is happening to someone.”

-Because I’ve been a devoted listener to Harry Potter and the Sacred Text, I am in the habit of creating blessings for fictional characters — especially those whom I do not like, in order follow O’Donohue’s advice to “embrace and elevate.”
-In the case of Charles Dickens’ David Copperfield, I resolved to bless David’s wife, Dora.
-Because bless her heart, I did not like her when she made her silly little entrance, doting on her dog, Jip.
+Because I’ve been a devoted listener to Harry Potter and the Sacred Text, I am in the habit of creating blessings for fictional characters — especially those whom I do not like.
+In an effort to follow O’Donohue’s advice to “embrace and elevate,” I resolved to bless David Copperfield’s wife, Dora.
+Because bless her heart.
+I did not like her when she made her silly little entrance, doting on her dog, Jip.
 But as long as I remained annoyed with her, I was essentially “following the wrong god home” and missing the brightness that is her “star.”